antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

   (NOTE: most of the instances are NOT available)

 - Data/Foldable
-  Heavy use of Data.Coerce
+  Heavy use of Data.Coerce as type class instances
   NOTE: without translation, default methods are unavailable.
 Ugh.

 - Control/Arrow
   Type inference: need to annotate parameter to ArrowMonad Bug in instance generation

+- GHC/Char
 - GHC/Num
-- GHC/Char
 - GHC/Real
 - Data/Bits
    Lots of unboxed types in these modules for primitive numeric types.